PriscillaK183/Girls_In_Techonology/README.md

 # Girls_In_Techonology
-Django webpage project promoting girls in technology.
+A fun, interactive web app for girls in technology.